kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Learning something new everyday!
 Today I used helper_method to create controller methods that would be able to be used in the view.
 Makes the business logic code so much neater.
 Also managed to make my code a bit more flexible for possible user input :)

 **Link to work:**

+### Day 60 : 19th Mar Monday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Did a bit more editing of the rails project, and also discussed brainstormed on a new project.
+Looking to build a new mobile app on both iOS and Android platforms, with the new Flutter app from Google.
+Coding on Flutter allows you to deploy into both iOS and Android but obviously XCode is needed for the iOS side.
+Feels troublesome configurating anything again, just reminds me of the early bootcamp days.

+**Link to work:**

+### Day 61 : 20th Mar Tuesday, 2018

+**Today's Progress:** Rails backend

+**Thoughts:** Done with the last chart for the Dashboard page.
+Everyday with rails I discover something not so convenient and also some magical parts.
+Love hate relationship seriously.
+TIL: - ES6 made JS Array filling values a lot more convenient
+     - chart.js has it's own flaws and limitations, but thank god for configurations and options
+     - A lot of time is spent trying new/possible solutions.
+Sometimes it may not work but there's learning value in trying to go about a problem with different solutions.

+**Link to work:**